 National Right to Life - a pro-life reference.

 The Archdiocese of Atlanta was our local diocese when we lived in Conyers.
 The Diocese of Birmingham is our local diocese.
-You can use the internet to find your parish or diocese, or perhaps you're visiting another city and need to find mass times.
+You can use the internet to find mass times when you're visiting another city.

 Car Talk - from the weekly show on 450 National Public Radio stations, it's Tom and Ray Magliozzi (aka "Click and Clack The Tappet Brothers").
 On a more serious note regarding the purchase of a used vehicle - no matter what type of warranty you receive on your used car purchase, spend the extra money to have the vehicle inspected by an independent ASE-certified mechanic.
 Also, pay the $20 to run a title, salvage and odometer check with CarFax.
 Review new and used car values before making a purchase at Edmunds, Kelly Blue Book, or Cars Direct.
 You can find out info about your car at The Center for Auto Safety and at NHTSA - National Highway Traffic Safety Administration.